thornska/c-stem/index.md

 ```

 What we are actually doing here is abusing the "macro" system of the `C` "preprocessor".
 It's ugly and it has many flaws, but for now it will provide us with a way of simulating numeric inputs to our program.

+## Variables

+As your programs will grow, you will need to be able to store some values.
+For example, you might need to save an intermediate result of a complex calculation and refer to this result through a meaningful name later on.
+That's exactly what variables are for.

+In order to store a value, a variable must be of the same "type" as this value.
+This is the same word "type" that we used earlier when describing the output type `int` of the `main` function.
+It's still too early to dive into a detailled `C` data types explanation for now, but we can introduce some very important notions to understand about types:

+- **Meaning**: a type defines the meaning of a value of that type.
+So far, we have encountered the type `int` only, and we know that it stands for an interger, a whole number.
+Therefore, whe know that any value of type `int` in a program must be understood as a whole number in the mathematical sense of the term, and not, say, a phone number or a bank acccount number although they might look like a whole numbers.

+- **Operations**: a type also defines the operations that are possible on values of that type.
+For example, it makes sense to perform an addition on two integer numbers: `2 + 3` equals `5`.
+However, adding two phone numbers or two bank account numbers does not.

+- **Size**: In `C`, types also define the size in bytes that a value of this type will hold in memory.
+We don't have to understand what a "byte" is for now, and it's enough to understand "one byte" as "one unit of memory".
+The basic types of `C`, like the `int` type, have an arbitrary size that is defined by the language itself.
+There are not that many basic types, and remembering their size is easy for the most common ones.
+In the case of `int`, its size is `4` bytes.
+This means that any value of type `int` will use 4 "units of memory", regardless if that value is 0 or a very large number.
+However, the fixed size of a type introduces a limitation: the number of values representable within that size is not infinite.
+We'll get back to this last comment later when we'll discover how values are actually encoded in the memory.